 Appalachian Power plans to strengthen the transmission grid in Logan and Boone counties by upgrading the electrical system.

 The Blair - Danville Transmission Improvements Project consists of rebuilding about 14 miles of an existing transmission line to ensure reliable service to customers.
 Most of the rebuild will require new right-of-way.
 Once the new line is complete, the existing line will be retired.
-Construction is currently underway and is expected to be complete the fall of 2020.
+Construction is currently underway.